nicehash/NiceHashMiner-Archived/README.md

 # <a name="references"></a> References

 - For CPU mining our tpruvot's forked cpuminer has been used from here: https://github.com/nicehash/cpuminer-multi (compiled with MingW64).
-- For NVIDIA 5.x cards, sp's fork of ccminer has been used from here: https://github.com/sp-hash/ccminer.
+- For NVIDIA 5.x and 6.x cards, sp's fork of ccminer has been used from here: https://github.com/sp-hash/ccminer.
 - For NVIDIA 2.1 and 3.x (older cards), tpruvot's fork of ccminer has been used from here: https://github.com/tpruvot/ccminer.
+- Optimized Lyra2REv2 ccminer developed by Nanashi Meiyo-Meijin: https://github.com/nicehash/ccminer-nanashi.
 - For AMD cards, sgminer has been used from here: https://github.com/sgminer-dev/sgminer.
-- For Ethereum miner, Genoil's fork of ethminer has been used from here: https://github.com/Genoil/cpp-ethereum
+- For Ethereum miner, Genoil's fork of ethminer has been used from here: https://github.com/nicehash/cpp-ethereum.
-- For Ethereum proxy, our fork of Sammy's proxy has been used from here: https://github.com/nicehash/ether-proxy